RhetTbull/osxphotos/README.md

                                   iTerm2 (use with Terminal.app).
 This is faster and more reliable than the default AppleScript interface.
-  --report REPORT_FILE            Write a CSV formatted report of all files that
+  --report REPORT_FILE            Write a report of all files that were
-                                  were exported.
+                                  exported.
+The extension of the report filename will be used to determine the format.
+Valid extensions are: .csv (CSV file), .json (JSON), .db and .sqlite (SQLite database).
+REPORT_FILE
+                                  may be a template string (see Templating System), for example, --report
+                                  'export_{today.date}.csv' will write a CSV
+                                  report file named with today's date.
+See also --append.
+  --append                        If used with --report, add data to existing
+                                  report file instead of overwriting it.
+See also --report.
   --cleanup                       Cleanup export directory by deleting any files
                                   which were not included in this export set.
                                   For example, photos which had previously been